 These Criteria are operationalised in the MSC standard (default tree) throughout Principle 2.
 For example, when determining the fishing operation's impact on primary, secondary and ETP species, assessment teams are required to consider unobserved, in addition to observed fishing mortality and impacts (SA3.1.8).
 The guidance associated with this clause stipulates that unobserved fishing mortality can include (but is not limited to) ghost fishing (GSA3.1.8).
-In version 2.0 of the FCR, assessment teams are required to consider whether fisheries review measures to minimise mortality of unwanted catch.
+In the MSC Fisheries Standard, assessment teams are required to consider whether fisheries review measures to minimise mortality of unwanted catch.
 This also includes consideration of unobserved mortality, such as that caused by ghost fishing.